GreyKeyStudios/Blog/_pages/about.md

 ---
 title: "About"
+layout: page
 permalink: /about/
-layout: single
-author_profile: false
 ---

-Welcome to **Grey Key Studios** — a multidisciplinary lab notebook and blog covering projects in cybersecurity, game development, music production, and AI tools.
+Grey Key Studios is a multidisciplinary lab notebook exploring security, music, AI, and design.